Pat Zachry: Early life and career

 Zachry was born on April 24, 1952, in Richmond, Texas, and grew up in Waco.
 He attended Richfield High School in Waco.

+Playing career

+Cincinnati Reds

 The Cincinnati Reds selected Zachry in the 19th round of the 1970 Major League Baseball draft.
 In six seasons in their farm system, he compiled a 54–42 win–loss record with a 3.00 earned run average (ERA) and 619 strikeouts.
 While a member of the Tampa Tarpons in 1971, Zachry received notice of his military draft eligibility, but he failed the U.S. Army's physical examination due a severe childhood injury to his leg.

-Major League Baseball

-Cincinnati Reds

 At the Winter Meetings after the 1975 season, the reigning World Series champion Reds traded starting pitcher Clay Kirby to the Montreal Expos for third baseman Bob Bailey in order to make room in their starting rotation for Zachry.
 He made his major league debut on April 11, 1976 as a relief pitcher; the Reds moved him into the starting rotation shortly afterward.
 On May 28, he shut out the Los Angeles Dodgers to improve to 4–0 with a 1.17 ERA.
 For the season, Zachry compiled a 14–7 record, 2.74 ERA, and a team leading 143 strikeouts in 204 innings pitched.
-In the post-season, Zachry won game two of the 1976 National League Championship Series against the Philadelphia Phillies in Veterans Stadium, and won game three of the 1976 World Series opposing the New York Yankees at Yankee Stadium.
+In the postseason, Zachry won Game 2 of the National League Championship Series (NLCS) against the Philadelphia Phillies in Veterans Stadium, and won game three of the 1976 World Series opposing the New York Yankees at Yankee Stadium.

 The Big Red Machine became the first team to sweep the entire post-season since the League Championship Series debuted in 1969, en route to winning their second consecutive world championship.
-After the season, Zachry had a hernia operation, and was in the process of recovering when he and San Diego Padres closer Butch Metzger were named co-winners of the National League Rookie of the Year Award.
+After the season, Zachry had a hernia operation, and was in the process of recovering when he and San Diego Padres closer Butch Metzger were named co-winners of the National League (NL) Rookie of the Year Award.
 It was the first time in major league history co-winners of the award were named.

 The hernia, coupled with a sore elbow, delayed Zachry's 1977 Spring training, and denied him the opening day start.
 He did not pitch until the fifth game of the season against the Houston Astros.
 He gave up three runs in his first inning of work.
 In the month of May, Zachry was 0–4 with a 9.85 ERA.
 Following an 8–0 loss to Tom Seaver and the New York Mets at Shea Stadium on June 7, Zachry had a 3–7 record with a 5.04 ERA.